 Another thing a chimney inspector will be observing is signs that your mortar needs to be replaced.
 The mortar that holds your bricks together is a pretty resilient material, yet, over years of wear and tear, it can break down.
 If this occurs, the chimney can become less stable, and that’s an accident waiting to happen.
 A process called tuckpointing, which requires removal of the old mortar and new mortar being ‘tucked’ back in between the bricks, is one that your chimney inspector might recommend.

 Your chimney may also have obstructions, such as dried twigs, leaves, or even birds’ nest that has built up through the course of the summer.
 These are potential fire hazards, waiting for a spark to ignite them and cause a damaging chimney fire.

 Call For a Professional Inspection and Sweeping

-Now that fall is quickly approaching, you’ll want to give Jiminy Chimney Masonry and Repair a call and get your inspection scheduled today, before it’s time to start using your fireplace.
-Soon you’ll be cheering your favorite team on to victory, and enjoying a safe, cozy fire afterwards!
+Now that fall is quickly approaching, you’ll want to give Jiminy Chimney Masonry and Repair a call and get your inspection scheduled today before it’s time to start using your fireplace.
+Soon you’ll be cheering your favorite team on to victory, and enjoying a safe, cozy fire afterward!